libero/search/README.md

 $ make build
 ```

-For a full list of Poetry cli options visit the official documentation [here](https://poetry.eustace.io/docs/cli/)
+Visit the official Poetry documentation for a full list of [Poetry commands](https://poetry.eustace.io/docs/cli/)

 ## Other useful commands